teracyhq/dev/README.rst

 However, Windows is NOT recommended for best development experience.
 You don't have to install tons of development stuffs on your host machine but on ``virtualbox`` only.

-It's better to work on any *unix compatible OS (Mac OSX, Ubuntu, Fedora, Redhat, you name it :-D).
+It's better to work on any *nix compatible OS (Mac OSX, Ubuntu, Fedora, Redhat, you name it :-D).

 Ubuntu 12.04 is a **strongly** recommended OS for development, get it now at: